roblaing/erlang-webapp-howto/unit7/README.md

 <a href="https://tools.ietf.org/html/rfc6455#section-5.5.2">ping</a> and
 <a href="https://tools.ietf.org/html/rfc6455#section-5.5.3">pong</a>.

-In this example I'm using Erlang as my websocket client and SWI Prolog as my websocket server.
+In the first example, I'm using Erlang as my websocket client and SWI Prolog as my websocket server.
 The reason is my longer term ambition is to be able to query a Prolog database from another language via a socket as one can SQL databases.
+I've added an example of switching this around, using Erlang as the server and SWI Prolog as the client, at the bottom.

 Just as the <em>99s</em> team have written Cowboy as a replacement for the builtin library inets's
 <a href="http://erlang.org/doc/apps/inets/http_server.html">httpd</a>, they have written